LanceLiang2011/whoblockwho/README.md

-✅ **Step 1: Authentication** - Bot can log in to Bluesky using AT Protocol ✅ **Step 2: Mention Monitoring** - Continuously monitors for bot mentions ✅ **Step 3: Post Parsing** - Identifies original posts from reposts and replies ✅ **Step 4: Block Relationship Checking** - Uses Bluesky's public block graph API ✅ **Step 5: Response Generation** - Sends informative replies about block relationships
+✅ **Step 1: Authentication** - Bot can log in to Bluesky using AT Protocol ✅ **Step 2: Mention Monitoring** - Continuously monitors for bot mentions ✅ **Step 3: Post Parsing** - Identifies original posts from reposts and replies ✅ **Step 4: Post Information Generation** - Generates responses with clickable links to original posts ✅ **Step 5: Response Generation** - Sends informative replies with rich text formatting

 ## How It Works

 1. **Authentication**: The bot logs in using your Bluesky handle and app password
 2. **Monitoring**: Polls Bluesky's notification feed every 30 seconds for mentions
 3. **Parsing**: When mentioned, analyzes the reply chain to find the original hidden post
-4. **Block Analysis**: Uses Bluesky's public block graph API to check relationships
+4. **Information Generation**: Creates responses with clickable mentions and links to original posts
-5. **Response**: Sends an informative reply explaining who blocked whom
+5. **Response**: Sends informative replies with rich text formatting

 ## Development